CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 ** Changes and Updates **

 Changing system configurations or applying updates often causes major problems, unlike Office IT.
-Before the action, possible effects on the timing or other effects on the systems should be considered.
+Before the action, possible effects on timing or other effects on the systems should be considered.
 During execution, availability may be restricted (eg due to a necessary restart).
 After the completion of the measure, a decrease (eg with regard to safety aspects) must be renewed.
 As a result, changes and updates are generally only introduced as part of planned plant shutdowns.

 **Hardware**